Welcome and thanks for visiting...

 In the modern game increased velocity of the serve and attack, there is a lot of pressure placed on passers and defenders.
 Though I am not against being stopped when the ball comes directly to the passer, generally the ball at the passer's midline is not a problem.
 The issue nowadays is when a passer receives a high-velocity serve that takes movement.

 It is clear now that a rigid upright posture in the serve-receive mode inhibits movement.
 The picture below shows how starting posture is being presented to younger players.
-Though it is not wrong, it surely is not encouraging the fast athletic movements required in passing a high-velocity serve.
+Though it is not wrong, it surely does not encourage the fast, athletic movements required in passing a high-velocity serve.

 How to improve passing volleyball?

 Their feet continue to move while they play the ball, but the upper body and passing platform are quiet while the feet work.
-The contact is good and the passer/defender stays on good balance and in good posture when moving.
+The contact is good, and the passer/defender stays in good balance and in good posture when moving.
 Movement, balance, and posture thrive when they coexist.
-Rehearsal of the shuffle and crossover steps to the ball are important patterns that need to be mastered
+Rehearsal of the shuffle and crossover steps to the ball are important patterns that need to be mastered.

 In teaching the forearm skills to deal with serves and attacks, I like the athlete to be relaxed and loose, elongating their limbs and focusing on efficient movement with the feel while keeping the head and platform nice and quiet.